-- Employ holistic planning for mobility and accessibility when developing and prioritizing projects.
+- 1. Employ holistic planning for mobility and accessibility when developing and prioritizing projects.
 Make transportation improvements fit community context and enhance local quality of life. - 2.
-Promote strategic infrastructure investment in communities that reduces physical exposure and vulnerability from natural hazards, including flooding and landslides. - 3.
-Embrace emerging infrastructure innovations and technologies including planning, design, materials and construction processes for an adaptable and resilient built environment.
+Promote strategic infrastructure investment in communities that reduces physical exposure and vulnerability from natural hazards, including flooding and landslides.

+3. Embrace emerging infrastructure innovations and technologies including planning, design, materials and construction processes for an adaptable and resilient built environment.

-Investment in maintaining the region's existing infrastructure is the top priority in the region's long range transportation plan, as well as the PennDOT 2023-2026 TIP Investment Plan.
-Maintaining the existing system is the top priority in the 2023-2026 TIP for Southwestern Pennsylvania.
+Investment in maintaining the region's existing infrastructure is the top priority in the region's long range transportation plan, as well as the PennDOT 2025-2028 TIP Investment Plan.
+Maintaining the existing system is the top priority in the 2025-2028 TIP for Southwestern Pennsylvania.
 Investing in existing infrastructure promotes sustainability in terms of long term system preservation and also reinforces SPC's commitment to revitalizing the region's existing communities to promote growth and economic development.
 These asset management projects often also provide accommodations for bicyclists and pedestrians, thereby helping to increase mobility and support modal choices in the region.

-Over 41% (\$659 million) of the region's \$1.58 billion in programmed TIP funds are invested in reducing the number of poor bridges and the square footage of SD deck area in S outhwestern Pennsylvania.
-This investment in the region's bridges will reduce the number of poor bridges by 266 bridges (12.9%); reduce the square footage of poor bridge deck area by 294,127 square feet and, reduce the number of weight posted bridges by 30 (8.3%).
+Over 43% (\$860 million) of the region's \$2 billion in programmed TIP funds are invested in bridges.
+This includes projects that preserve bridges in good condition and projects that rehab or replace poor bridges and reduce the square footage of SD deck area in Southwestern Pennsylvania.
+This investment in the region's bridges will reduce the number of poor bridges by 128 bridges; reduce the square footage of poor bridge deck area by 431,716 square feet and, reduce the number of weight posted bridges by 26 (7.4%).